rubyreferences/rubyref/language/methods-def.md

 the method will execute the body of the method.
 This method returns `2`.

 This section only covers defining methods.
-See also the [syntax documentation on calling methods](methods-call.md).
+See also the [syntax documentation on calling methods](/language/methods-call.md).

 ### Method Names[](#method-names)

-Method names may be one of the operators or must start a letter or a character with the eight bit set.
-It may contain letters, numbers, an `_` (underscore or low line) or a character with the eight bit set.
+Method names may be one of the operators or must start a letter or a character with the eighth bit set.
+It may contain letters, numbers, an `_` (underscore or low line) or a character with the eighth bit set.
 The convention is to use underscores to separate words in a multiword method
 name: